fordkashif/sktr-coach-fe/README.md

 ## Notes

-- PaceLab was migrated from Next.js to React + Vite.
+- SectorCoach was migrated from Next.js to React + Vite.
 - The current app is SPA-based.
 - Local planning and status markdown files are intentionally excluded from git.